oracle-livelabs/adb/shared/develop-rag-apps/use-select-ai-demo/use-select-ai-demo.md

 ## Introduction

 As you can see from the previous labs, **Select AI** makes it easy to build apps that take advantage of natural language queries.
 You learned how to use **Autonomous Database Select AI (Select AI)** with **Retrieval Augmented Generation (RAG)** to augment your natural language prompt by retrieving content from your specified vector store using semantic similarity search.
-This reduces hallucinations by using your specific and up-to-date content and provides more relevant natural language responses to your prompts.
+This reduces hallucinations by using your specific and up-to-date and content and provides more relevant natural language responses to your prompts.
 In this lab, you'll experiment with a few queries.
 When you ran the scripts to set up your environment in Lab 1, The **Select AI APEX** demo application was also installed.
 The app is probably the easiest way to get answers about your business and general internet content.
 Simply ask a question!
 You can then explore the result, get an understanding of the generated SQL (and even update it if you like) and manage conversations.

 >**Note:** Refer to lab 2 to review what you learned about creating profiles to specify what LLM provider and the Vector index to use when answering your questions in the app.